Search

 Flight Hours: 45 min

-It’s time to say goodbye to the Kanchenjunga area.
 You’ll fly back to Kathmandu early morning from Bhadrapur.
 A 45-minute scenic flight takes you to Kathmandu’s domestic airport.
-Our representative will pick you up and drop you off at your hotel as you land.
-Get freshen up, utilize your time visiting the surrounding area, and enjoy Thamel’s nightlife at night.
-Overnight at the Thamel’s Hotel.
+Our representative will meet you at the airport and escort you to your hotel upon arrival.
+Get refreshed, utilize your time to explore the surrounding area, and enjoy Thamel’s nightlife at night.
+Overnight at Thamel’s Hotel.

 Itinerary Details